-Assignment Planning: Edit
+Assignment Planning: Editing the Assignment

 Congratulations!
 You've completed the first draft of your assignment.
 However, you still have a wee bit to do; you need to check the content, proofread for spelling and grammar and then check your references.
 This is why it's a good idea to not leave things to the last minute.

 Read your essay.
 Print it out first, don't read it off a screen.
 Read it out loud - this will slow you down a little and help you pick up things that need to be changed.
 Consider asking someone to read the draft; it's good to get a second opinion.
 A second reader will be able to tell you if you've made clear and logical arguments and can make suggestions to improve your writing.

 - Have you met the requirements of the assignment brief?

 - Does the introduction introduce what you are going to say?